-Rumphi Council under fire over 15 million Malawi Kwacha toilet
+Rumphi Council under fire over 15.9 million Malawi Kwacha toilet

-Rumphi District Council’s has come under fire over its claims that it used K15 million to construct a small toilet.
+Rumphi District Council has come under fire over its claims that it used K15.9 million to construct a small toilet.

 Rumphi Development and Accountability Forum-RUDAF in conjunction with Civil Society Organization Network in the district have demanded an explanation from the council on how such an amount of money was spent in constructing the toilet which is at the guardian shelter within Rumphi district hospital premises.